-Vermeulen among 10 players set to leave Ulster
+Departing Vermeulen to start against Connacht

 |Coverage: Listen to live commentary and follow text updates on BBC Sport website

+Rob Herring will win his 229th cap to equal Ulster's all-time record in Friday's United Rugby Championship quarter-final with Connacht.

-South African World Cup-winning back row Duane Vermeulen is among 10 players set to leave Ulster at the end of the season.
+South African World Cup-winning back row Duane Vermeulen, who will depart the province at the end of the season, is named to start.

+Props Rory Sutherland and Jeff Toomaga-Allen, who are among the 10 players who will leave Ulster, also start.

-Samoa prop Jeff Toomaga-Allen, Scot Rory Sutherland and Australian lock Sam Carter are among those who will also depart the Kingspan Stadium.
+Samoa prop Toomaga-Allen, Scot Sutherland and Australian lock Sam Carter, who is named on the bench, are among those who will also depart the Kingspan Stadium.

 Craig Gilroy, who announced his departure last month, Rob Lyttle, the retiring Jordi Murphy, Gareth Milasinovich, Declan Moore and Frank Bradshaw-Ryan complete the 10 players who are leaving.